hrsh7th/nvim-cmp/README.md

 You should read [cmp types](/lua/cmp/types) and [LSP spec](https://microsoft.github.io/language-server-protocol/specifications/specification-current/) to create sources.

-- The `complete` function is required but others can be omitted.
+- The `complete` function is required.
+Others can be omitted.
 - The `callback` argument must always be called.
-- The custom source only can use `require('cmp')`.
+- The custom source should only use `require('cmp')`.
 - The custom source can specify `word` property to CompletionItem.
 (It isn't an LSP specification but supported as a special case.)

+Here is an example of a custom source.

 ```lua
 local source = {}